SorenA/micro-mqtt-handshake-api-microservice/README.md

 Microservice-based handshake API using MySQL as data-layer with ACL support for micro-mqtt-broker.
 Used to register and handshake with new devices on-demand.

-Project status: Work in progress, not functional.

-The best use for this project is to fork it and adapt to your needs, or integrate it into another service.
-The nature of the handshake registration is very business logic related.
+**The best use for this project is to fork it and adapt to your needs, or integrate it into another service.
+The nature of the handshake and registration is very business specific.
-The default implementation here grants full access to every new device.
+The default implementation here grants full access to every new device.**

 This could be where devices may be onboarded using different access rights, or include payloads about the firmware version.